Bukit Brown Cemetery: 2000–present: Redevelopment plans for Bukit Brown and conservation efforts

 In 2011, the area was designated for residential development, (Note: Bukit Brown had already been designated for residential development since the 1991 Concept Plan.) leaving many activists upset, as they felt that the cemetery was "a distinctive slice of the multi-ethnic country's fast disappearing heritage" and that it should be preserved.
 Early movements against the redevelopment plans started on Facebook, when a group titled Heritage Singapore – Bukit Brown Cemetery was launched on the platform.
-After the Ministry of National Development stated their plans to convert the cemetery into a housing estate by 2030, along with constructing a new road to reduce traffic on the Pan Island Expressway, more groups were formed such as the Rojak Librarian, All Things Bukit Brown, and SOS Bukit Brown.
+After the Ministry of National Development stated their plans to convert the cemetery into a housing estate by 2030, along with constructing a new road to reduce traffic on the PIE, more groups were formed such as the Rojak Librarian, All Things Bukit Brown, and SOS Bukit Brown.
 In 2012, National Development Minister of State Tan Chuan-Jin announced that 5,000 graves would be exhumed to make way for a new, eight-lane Lornie Highway that would cut through the cemetery, the aforementioned road to reduce traffic.

-During a budget debate, Tan acknowledged the importance of heritage conservation in Singapore, but restated that the highway would have to be built to help connect to the northern–northeastern region and reduce traffic congestion on the existing Lornie Road.
-Tan also stated that the Urban Redevelopment Authority was in the process of documenting the graves at the cemetery.
+During a budget debate, Tan acknowledged the importance of heritage conservation in Singapore, but restated that the highway would have to be built to improve connectivity to the northern–northeastern region and reduce traffic congestion on the existing Lornie Road.
+Tan also stated that the Urban Redevelopment Authority (URA) was in the process of documenting the graves at the cemetery.
 On 19 March 2012, the number of graves to be exhumed was reduced to 3,746, after several consultations; those consulted for the process include the Singapore Hokkien Huay Kuan, the Singapore Heritage Society (SHS), academics, and grave experts.
 This was followed by a closed-door meeting between Tan and selected representatives.
 However, many left unconvinced, and a critical statement of the government's choices was published later that day in a collaboration between seven activist groups.
-Tan later responded on Facebook, stating that the meeting was only to announce the details of the highway, and was not a consultative session.
-Furthermore, a documentation project – that was helmed by anthropologist Hui Yew-Foong – was formed by Tan as a "major government concession"; this later found controversy, however, when journalist Han Yongmei reported that only was provided as funding for a documentation project of such a size expected to be completed in a year.
+Tan later responded on Facebook, stating that the meeting was only to announce the details of the highway and was not a consultative session.
+Furthermore, a documentation project – that was helmed by anthropologist Hui Yew-Foong – was formed by Tan as a "major government concession"; this later found controversy, however, when journalist Han Yongmei reported that only was provided as funding for a documentation project of such a size expected to be completed within a year.